Liberty Lines Transit: Liberty Lines Express, Inc.

 Liberty Lines Express Inc., from 1984 to 2005, operated express bus service from the Bronx and Yonkers to Manhattan.
 Most of the express routes had been initiated by Riverdale Transit Corp., which began service on August 19, 1968.
 One express route had been initiated by Pelham Parkway Bus Service, Inc., a subsidiary of Bus Associates, Inc., in April 1971.
 In November 1975 Bus Associates, Inc., acquired Riverdale Transit Corp.
 In 1984, the two express bus company subsidiaries were merged into Liberty Lines Express, Inc., and continued operating through January 2, 2005.
-Liberty Lines Express, Inc., sold its operating rights to the City of New York.
-The City of New York, through a memorandum of understanding with the Metropolitan Transportation Authority, agreed to have the express routes operated by MTA Bus Company.
+Liberty Lines Express, Inc., sold its operating rights to the City of New York, which through a memorandum of understanding with the Metropolitan Transportation Authority agreed to have the express routes operated by MTA Bus Company.
 This service is now run by MTA Bus, effective January 3, 2005, and operating out of its Yonkers Bus Depot.